 Too often you see BDD written with the standard Given/When/Then but no parameters with which to build out the Example table.
 If you find that you are writing all of your BDD and aren’t getting example tables you are either not understanding the story or the story is so small that there is only one outcome or behavior identified.

 That’s the thing, in order for you to have success with BDD you have to be able to generate Example tables, these are the key to creating a contextually rich understanding of the behavior of the story.
 Having your team work together in building out the example table ensures that we are all focused on delivering the same thing.
 If we miss something it's a shared miss, write a new story,put it in the backlog and prioritize it with the rest of the work.

-If you would like to learn more about the basics of BDD you can purchase our Introduction to BDD tutorial.
-Here you will begin to learn the semantics and thinking that goes into writing BDD.
+If you would like to learn more about the basics of BDD you can listen to my BDD Introduction below.
+Here you will begin to learn the semantics and thinking that goes into writing effective BDD.

 However if you prefer we can work with you 1:1 on specific stories that you are working on so that you can deliver value to your organization with BDD.